zgraveyard/delete-tweets/README.md

 4. You can run the next batch immediately after finishing the set, no need to wait till you can run the command again.
 5. remember to change the offset so you can skip the number that you have deleted.
 6. provide the ids for the tweets to keep, like the keybase.io verification tweet.
+7. you can use the `--all` parameter to delete all your tweets.

 ## Run the APP using PHP